 Serafin, Faith.
 Haunted Columbus, Georgia.
 Charleston, SC: History Press, 2012.

-The Britton Theater opened in 1956 and was hailed as being the “first modern indoor theater in 32 years.”
-Situated in the Britton Plaza Shopping Center, the theater had been built for $750,000 and sat 2,200 patrons in front of a single, large, seamless screen measuring 60-feet across.
-Seven years later, the large auditorium was split into three separate theatres, with the building being divided into 8 screens in 1992.
+When the Britton Theater opened in 1956, it was hailed as the “first modern indoor theater in 32 years.”
+Situated in the Britton Plaza Shopping Center, the theater was built for $750,000 and seated 2,200 patrons in front of a single, large, seamless screen measuring 60-feet across.
+Seven years later, the large auditorium was split into three separate theaters.
+In 1992, the building was divided into eight screens.
 This multiplex remains in operation.

 An anonymous report from the Ghosts of America website describes an encounter a patron had in the building around 2009 or 2010.
 This patron took advantage of a $1 movie ticket deal the theater offered on Tuesday nights.
 As the movie started, the patron looked around and realized that they were the only person in the theatre.
-About a third of the way through the movie, the patron spied an older woman sitting in a seat across the aisle, but she had apparently disappeared a short time later.
-The patron then noticed a man in the theater who was seated in a different place every time they looked, though they never saw that person move.
-When they left, there was no one in the theater.
-The patron reported that they were not frightened by this, only perplexed.
+About a third of the way through the movie, the patron spied an older woman sitting in a seat across the aisle, but she apparently disappeared a short time later.

-The patron spoke to a friend who worked at the Britton 8 who had numerous experiences while working there.
-One of the most prominent things to occur happened in the employee corridor that links all of the projection rooms.
+Speaking to a friend who was employed there, the patron discovered that their friend had numerous experiences while working there.
+One of the most significant things to occur happened in the employee corridor that links all of the projection rooms.
 A large piece of equipment used to transfer heavy reels of film was moved one evening to block the entrance door to the corridor.
 Curious as to why the door could not be opened, the employees had to enter the corridor via the fire escape.